ThalesSathler/system-config/README.md

 It uses Vim-Plug as the PluginManager, if any help is needed with Vim-Plug, it can be found in the [official repo](https://github.com/junegunn/vim-plug)

+To setup correctly you need to clone the repo in `~` Then run: `ln -s system-config/.config/vim ~/.vimrc` Make sure to install all the plugins using `:PlugInstall` inside vim You're all set

 ##### Xinit
 #### Must have nvidia proprietary driver installed to work
 ### To install NVidia proprietary driver in Manjaro or Arch